 - Intern at leading firms in a variety of industries.

 Ranked among the top 25 international education providers in the U.S., Syracuse Abroad is a significant part of the Syracuse experience.
 With over 100 programs in 60 countries, nearly half of all students go abroad during their four years.
-Ethics students have studied abroad in London, Santiago, and Istanbul.
+Ethics majors most often go abroad to the Syracuse University Madrid Center.

 With an ethics degree you can begin careers such as: